me-TimedIn/me-TimedIn/README.md

 Social Media:
-depends on Platform: timedin.de or timedin-de
+depends on Platform: timedin.de, timedin_deor timedin-de

 <!---
 me-TimedIn/me-TimedIn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.